Why traditional VMS platforms hit a 500-camera ceiling and how a purpose-built architecture enables 5,000+ streams per node.

 Beyond technical constraints, traditional VMS vendors often employ a licensing model that penalizes growth.
 Charging per camera means that expanding your deployment directly results in a linear increase in licensing costs.
 For instance, a 1,000-camera enterprise deployment can incur annual licensing fees ranging from $50,000 to $150,000, before accounting for hardware, installation, and maintenance.

 Visylix fundamentally redefines this model with a flat subscription structure that includes unlimited streams.
-Starter at $49/month, Pro at $99/month, Scale at $299/month, and Enterprise with custom pricing.
+Starter at $49/month, Pro at $99/month, Scale at $399/month with Face Recognition AI, and Enterprise with custom pricing.
 This predictable cost of ownership allows organizations to invest in expanding their security infrastructure without being constrained by licensing budgets.

-Crucially, each model is self-learning, meaning it adapts to the specific environment it is deployed in over time.
-A model in a hospital lobby will learn different normal patterns than one in a warehouse loading dock.
-This adaptive capability typically reduces false positive rates by 60-80% within the first week of operation.
+Every model is self-learning: it adapts to the environment it is deployed in.
+A model in a hospital lobby learns different normal patterns than one in a warehouse loading dock.
+That typically cuts false positive rates by 60 to 80 percent within the first week of operation.

 For organizations with stringent data sovereignty requirements, such as government agencies, financial institutions, or healthcare providers, maintaining full control over their data is non-negotiable.
 Visylix is delivered as a Docker image that you install on your own servers, ensuring that your security footage never leaves your premises.